 Address: 1 Queen St, Port Royal, Jamaica

-If you are a history buff, you should consider visiting Fort Charles.
+If you are a history buff and love Jamaican history, you should consider visiting Fort Charles.
 It is Located in Port Royal – a small port town that was founded by the entrance of a natural harbor.

 As the first fort to be constructed in Port Royal town, Fort Charles was constructed by the English to protect the land they had conquered from the Spanish.